299th Cavalry Regiment (United States): Multinational Force & Observers

-National Guard Civil Support
+National Guard civil support

 The Squadron has participated numerous times in support of civil authorities over its lifetime.
 The unit has supported Kauai County with humanitarian aid in 1992 following the devastation of Hurricane Iniki.
 The Squadron had also supported lava response in Hawaii County in the Puna District in 2015 and 2018.
 1-299 CAV provided security for dignitaries during the Asian Pacific Economic Cooperation conference in November 2011, protecting routes and locations for delegations from the 21 member economies as they met in Honolulu, Hawaii.
-And most recently the 1-299 CAV have supported COVID-19 response all across the State of Hawaii, providing supervision, planning assistance, security, screening, and testing for Hawaii's response to the numerous agencies during the COVID-19 Pandemic.
+And most recently the 1-299 CAV have supported COVID-19 response all across the State of Hawaii, providing supervision, planning assistance, security, screening, and testing for Hawaii's response to the numerous agencies during the COVID-19 pandemic.
 As the Squadron is spread across the State of Hawaii in each county, 1-299 CAV is often called on to support the different counties in the State of Hawaii.
-As part of its State mission to support the Governor of the State of Hawaii, the 1-299 CAV stands by to provide support to the local communities that they are apart of.
+As part of its State mission to support the Governor of the State of Hawaii, the 1-299 CAV stands by to provide support to the local communities that they are a part of.